 Force can produce the following effects:

 It can change the shape of a body either by breaking or deforming it.
-For instance, stretching a rubber band or squeezing a softball in our hand.
+For instance, stretching a rubber band or squeezing a softball in your hand.

-It can increase or decrease the speed of a moving body.
-For instance, an accelerating or decelerating car on a track.
+It can initiate the motion of a body or increase the speed of a moving body.
+For instance, pushing a wooden box or an accelerating car or a track.

 3. Change in Direction